SbrTa/Notes/Interview/devinterview.io/SQL.md

 # SQL Data Types and Operators

-21. List the different data types available in SQL.
+#### ✅ 21.
+List the different data types available in SQL.
+Answer: Common data types in SQL include INTEGER, FLOAT, CHAR, VARCHAR, TEXT, DATE, TIME, DATETIME, BOOLEAN, and more, depending on the specific database system.

-22. What are the differences between CHAR, VARCHAR, and TEXT data types?
+#### ✅ 22.
+What are the differences between CHAR, VARCHAR, and TEXT data types?
+Answer: CHAR is a fixed-length character type, VARCHAR is a variable-length character type, and TEXT is used for large amounts of text data.
+CHAR pads values with spaces, while VARCHAR stores only the actual characters entered.

-23. How do you use the BETWEEN operator in SQL?
+#### ✅ 23.
+How do you use the BETWEEN operator in SQL?
+Answer: The BETWEEN operator is used to filter results within a specific range.
+For example: `SELECT * FROM table WHERE column BETWEEN value1 AND value2;`

-24. Describe the use of the IN operator.
+#### ✅ 24.
+Describe the use of the IN operator.
+Answer: The IN operator is used to filter results based on a list of specified values.
+For example: `SELECT * FROM table WHERE column IN (value1, value2, ...);`

-25. Explain the use of wildcard characters in SQL.
+#### ✅ 25.
+Explain the use of wildcard characters in SQL.
+Answer: Wildcard characters like '%' and '_' are used in conjunction with the LIKE operator to perform pattern matching in SQL queries. '%' represents any sequence of characters, and '_' represents a single character.

-26. What is the purpose of the LIKE operator?
+#### ✅ 26.
+What is the purpose of the LIKE operator?
+Answer: The LIKE operator is used to search for a specified pattern in a column.
+It is often used with wildcard characters for flexible pattern matching.

-27. How do you handle NULL values in SQL?
+#### ✅ 27.
+How do you handle NULL values in SQL?
+Answer: NULL values can be handled using the IS NULL or IS NOT NULL conditions in WHERE clauses.
+Additionally, functions like COALESCE and IFNULL can be used to provide default values for NULLs.

-28. What does the COALESCE function do?
+#### ✅ 28.
+What does the COALESCE function do?
+Answer: The COALESCE function is used to return the first non-NULL expression among its arguments.
+It is often used to handle NULL values by providing a default value.

-29. What is the difference between UNION and UNION ALL?
+#### ✅ 29.
+What is the difference between UNION and UNION ALL?
+Answer: UNION combines the result sets of two queries and removes duplicate rows, while UNION ALL combines the result sets without removing duplicates.

-30. Describe the use of arithmetic operators in SQL queries.
+#### ✅ 30.
+Describe the use of arithmetic operators in SQL queries.
+Answer: Arithmetic operators (+, -, *, /) are used to perform mathematical operations on numeric data in SQL queries.
+For example: `SELECT column1 + column2 FROM table;`

 # SQL Advanced Queries